 Communicating with parents is an inexact science.
 Each parent’s preference on how they receive information from schools is different.
 Some prefer email and some prefer newsletters; some prefer texts and some prefer social media.
 To cater for as many people as possible, your school should communicate with parents through various channels.

 By using modern methods, like social media, as well as more traditional methods, like letters to parents, you can maximise your audience.
 To make best use of every channel, create a school-parent communication plan.
 Mapping out your school communications over the coming months will help you to maintain regular contact with parents.
-If you want to make a start on your planning, contact Eduprise today, and we will send you a school-parent communication plan template.
+If you want to make a start on your planning, take a look at how we help our clients build a multi-platform strategy.

 Perfecting the Art of Communicating with Parents